Exploring the most unmissable cenotes and how to get there

 2. Cenote Dzitnup

 Cenotes Dzitnup is a complex of underground cenotes only 40 minutes away from Valladolid.
 One of the two cenotes you will find here, Xexhen, is a huge underground cave with some natural light coming through.
-The second cenote, Sumala, is smaller but it has three shades of colours in the water, from light crystal blue, to green to very dark blue.
+The second cenote, Sumala, is smaller but it has three shades of colours in the water, from light crystal blue to green to very dark blue, which can clearly be seen from outside.

 Cost: 100 pesos for one cenote and of 180 pesos for both.

-How to get there : Get a collectivo from Valladolid in calle 44, between 41 and 43, OR if it’s more than two people, it is worth getting a taxi which will bring you straight to the place for less than 2USD each.
+How to get there: Get a collectivo from Valladolid in calle 44, between 41 and 43, OR if it’s more than two people, it is worth getting a taxi which will bring you straight to the place for less than 40 pesos each.

 3. Cenote Zaci